 - Notification to instructors of time missed from class due to a criminal incident

-You are encouraged to contact the Victim Resource Officer via email or at 814-863-0823 during regular business hours to discuss your situation or to arrange an appointment.
-It is the Victim Resource Officer's goal to see that you are treated with consideration, respect, and sensitivity in all your interactions with the legal system.
+You are encouraged to call 814-863-1111 and ask to be directed to the Criminal Investigations Unit during regular business hours to discuss your situation or to arrange an appointment.
+It is our goal to see that you are treated with consideration, respect, and sensitivity in all your interactions with the legal system.
 Our aim is to provide you with the necessary information and support to enable you to make the best choices available.

 The Impact of Crime